samlin001/asd-codelabs/codelab1/README.md

 3. Run emulator with Android studio

-    1. If this is the first run, add yourself into kvm with
+    1. If this is the first run for a new VM, enable **kvm** first.
         ```
-        sudo chown <YOUR_USER_NAME> /dev/kvm
+        echo "Check if kvm is enabled for the VM.
+If not, follow Enabling nested virtualization for VM instances"
+        ls -l /dev/kvm
+        echo "Add yourself to the kvm grols up"
         sudo adduser $USER kvm
+        echo "Ensure the kvm group can access to kvm"
+        sudo chmod 660 /dev/kvm
         ```
     2. Check if you are in kvm group
         ```
         grep kvm /etc/group
         ```
-    3. Restart the VM by stopping then resuming the VM
+    3. Reset the VM & reconnect
     4. Launch Android Studio
           ```
           cd /ws/Android Studio/android-studio/bin